GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/action/index.md

 its contents.
 The popup's size must be between 25x25 and 800x600 pixels. <!--Are these the DIPs from earlier?-->

 The popup is initially set by the `"default_popup"` property in the `action` key in the `manifest.json` file.
-This property should point to a relative path within the extension directory.
+If present, this property should point to a relative path within the extension directory.
 It can also be updated dynamically to point to a different relative path using the `action.setPopup()` method.